 The differences between the Spanish of autonomous Catalonia and Castilian Spanish are exhaustive, requiring Spanish learners to invest extensive time and effort to pick up this alternate tongue.

 First of all, Canarian Spanish does not use "vosotros".
-This can be generalizedd across the islands, although is still often heard in La Palma and La Gomera.
+This can be generalized across the islands, although is still often heard in La Palma and La Gomera.
 When speaking to a Canary Islander, use "ustedes" instead.

 Such as in: Son más fuertes que ustedes.